The fun starts here!

 Start your venue search.
 Take your top three priorities into account when making your choice.
 It’s a good idea to shortlist 3 or 4 venues and visit each one to get a real feel of the different venues available.
 This handy Questions to Ask sheet will help you during your visits.

 Now for the most important bit.
 The Dress!
 Some designers require at least 6 months lead time to create your dress, so start the search early.
+Check out our bridalwear shops in Surrey.

 Hire a wedding planner.
 Mention the word wedding planner and ££££s flash before your eyes.
 But actually a wedding planner can save you money.
 A wedding planner has very good relationships with wedding suppliers and is able to negotiate a good price on their services.
 This is then passed on to you.
 It takes the stress out of your busy life and keeps your wedding budget on track.